Nimzozo/Ab-Chess/README.md

   - FEN string
   - PGN string

-- Game
-  - export :
-    - PGN moves array
-    - PGN string
-  - import :
+- Game :
-    - play moves
+  - input moves and get data
-    - PGN string
+  - parse a PGN string and display the game

 ## How to use